metalvegetarianoprogresivo/prueba-repl/README.md

 ## What you need to do...
 1. Create a data structure that will be used for your linked list.
-1. Create function that will receive one parameter: a pointer to a _node_ object named _head_ that points to the head of a linked list.
-Your function must return a boolean denoting whether or not there is a cycle in the list.
+1. Create function that will receive one parameter:
+    * `head` := A _node_ structure/object that is the _head_ of a linked list.
+1. Your function must return a boolean denoting whether or not there is a cycle in the list.
 If there is a cycle, return true; otherwise, return false.

 <br/>
 <br/>